json-quiz/json-quiz/_spec/set-answer.md

 ---
-title: Match answer
+title: Set answer
 layout: spec
 ---

-# Match answer
+# Set answer

 ## Schema

-* A match answer:
+* A set answer:

   * must be an array